- Susceptible species

 So if an ash tree does not have any leaves on it in April and May, it does not necessarily mean that it is diseased or dying, but by mid-June all healthy ash should be in full leaf.

-The leaf symptoms of Chalara dieback are best observed in August and September, because in autumn infected leaves can be confused with leaves that are naturally changing colour.
+August and September are a good time of year to undertake surveys, because during autumn visual symptoms can be confused with leaves that are naturally changing colour.

 In the autumn you might see clumps of sometimes dark-coloured ash keys (seeds), retained on the trees after the leaves have fallen.
 This is quite normal, but from a distance they can be mistaken for the blackened leaves which can be a symptom of the disease.

-We are sorry that we are not able to respond to each report individually.
+Sorry, but we cannot respond to each report individually.
 However, every one of them will be assessed, and for each report we will:

 - prioritise action according to our existing knowledge of the disease's distribution and